khulnasoft/integrations-core/helm/README.md

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Helm" xxx -->

 This is a cluster check.
-You can enable this check by adding `datadog.helmCheck.enabled` to your Helm chart.
+You can enable this check by adding `khulnasoft.helmCheck.enabled` to your Helm chart.

 **Note**: If no configuration is required, an empty `conf.d` can be passed.